Relieve Your Jaw Pain

 - Prevents your teeth from getting cracked, word down, or broken

 Our TMJ Treatment Solutions

 If you’re suffering from TMD, Dr. Villalobos will recommend that you start with over-the-counter pain relievers and hot/cold compresses.
 He may also prescribe a regimen of jaw exercises for you to perform.

 If these initial efforts don’t relieve your symptoms, Dr. Villalobos can customize a nightguard for you to wear while you sleep.
 This device is designed to prevent you from clenching or grinding your teeth overnight, relieving the pressure on your jaw and allowing it to heal.

 In most cases, the above methods will be enough to manage your TMJ disorder.
 However, in extreme cases of TMD, Dr. Villalobos may recommend jaw surgery.
 Rest assured, surgery is always our last resort and we’ll ensure you have a painless experience if it comes to that.

 Visit Dr. Villalobos For TMJ Treatment

 If you’re suffering from jaw pain on a daily basis, you may have TMJ disorder.
-When you visit us for a consultation, Dr. Villalobos can evaluate your symptoms and find the best treatment solution for your needs.
+When you visit us for a consultation, Dr. Villalobos can evaluate your symptoms and determine the best treatment solution for your needs.
 Call our Jupiter, FL practice today at (561) 744-0677 and start your journey to a pain-free life.

 Frequently Asked Questions

 Since your TMJ is located next to your ear, any problems with the joint can affect your hearing.
-Many patients with TMD report earaches or ringing in the ears, also known as tinnitus.
+Many patients with TMD report earaches or a ringing in their ears, also known as tinnitus.
 In some rare cases, the disorder can even lead to total hearing loss.
 This is yet another reason why it’s crucial to treat your TMJ symptoms.